hyphop/miZy-uboot/README.md

 * dtc v1.4.3
 * toolchain-arm_cortex-a9+neon_gcc-5.3.0_musl-1.1.15_eabi

+its easy and automated by scripts!

 ## miZy

 miZy - open source minimalistic tiny fast embedded Linux system, (for sunxi Orange Pi Zero, another sunxi boards maybe work too )

 ## NOTES

-some source code parts in low quality ( sorry but I'm new to u boot ), some parts not annotated not documented, we stay in active develop now! wellcome to join us improve & tidy this code.
+some source code parts in low quality ( sorry but I'm new to uboot ), some parts not annotated not documented, we stay in active develop now! wellcome to join us improve & tidy this code.

 ## LINKS